 - Each leg has to measure 4 and 9 feet.

-- No side of the triangle should be cutting through the kitchen island that is more than 12 inches.
+- No side of the triangle should cut through the kitchen island that is more than 12 inches.

 - There are no major traffic patterns that should come across the triangle.